 Love A Child, through its Poul Mirak Chicken Co-operative, is now offering a training class for raising chickens in Haiti.
 One of the stated objectives of our Poul Mirak chicken co-op is to ensure a place of continuing education in basic poultry science, geared specifically to conditions in Haiti.

-After operating successfully for three years, our co-op members are ready to offer the first session of “Poul Mirak chicken school”.
-This course will run for 6 days, covering basic poultry science; how to raise chickens, from 1 day old through egg laying age.
-Students will learn how to raise chickens for both meat and for eggs.
+After operating successfully for three years, our co-op members are now offering the “Poul Mirak chicken school”.
+This course runs for 6 days, covering basic poultry science; how to raise chickens, from 1 day old through egg laying age.
+Students learn how to raise chickens for both meat and for eggs.

-It is a residential program where students will come and stay in the ATC bunkhouse to live, learn and work together from Sunday evening February 18th until Saturday afternoon, February 24th.
+It is a residential program where students will come and stay in the ATC bunkhouse to live, learn and work together.

 The cost of registration and tuition is $155 per student which includes, room and board, instruction, books, a student t-shirt and Certificate of Completion.
 Upon completion, students should have enough knowledge and skill to confidently raise chickens for meat, and eggs either for consumption or as a small business enterprise.

 Please contact Rad Hazelip at the Ft Myers Love A Child office for further information or to register a student.
 Rad Hazelip, 239-210-6107, or email [email protected]